 Welcome to your one stop location for everything you need to know about Ash vs Evil Dead season 2 on Starz.
 We hope you survive the experience.
 We'll update this with all the information you need as it becomes available.
 But until then do as Bruce Campbell says and stay groovy.

-We did not expect the second (and first full) Ash vs Evil Dead trailer until Saturday's San Diego Comic-Con presentation for the groovy series.
+We did not expect the second (and first full) Ash vs Evil Dead trailer until last month's San Diego Comic-Con panel for the groovy series.
 And apparently, Starz thought much the same way until it was decided that the below trailer is "too gory" for an all-age audiences SDCC panel.
-But that bummer is our gain since we now have the nifty carnage that is every bit as boomstick-happy as you might hope!
+But that bummer was our gain since we got the nifty carnage that is every bit as boomstick-happy as you might hope a week early!

 Hail to the King, baby.
 The Uncensored King.

 Also here is the first teaser in case you missed it!

 Between that and more scenes of Ash stumbling through his tortured homecoming, season 2 has every opportunity to build and even surpass the first season.
 This half-hour, though, was mostly for the fans to revel in the carnage.
 While I was hoping for a little more of the stuff hinted at in the margins, who am I to begrudge such ferocious frivolities?

 Ted Raimi and Lee Majors are going to be part of the cast for Ash vs Evil Dead season 2?
 Wow, some wishes really do come true.

 Indeed, when I spoke with Lucy Lawless about the then impending release of Ash vs Evil Dead last year, the actress said the one definite wish she and Bruce Campbell had for a second season of the series was to get Ted Raimi down to New Zealand for some Deadite torture.
 And now that, plus the Six Million Dollar Man joining the cast, appears to be in the cards!